1ugia/CV/README.md

 _Dancer, Director assistant, English-Japanese translator_
 - Assisting Director - prepping for performances and collaborating, bringing ideas to life.
 - Translator for every intentional dancer who speaks English and or Japanese.
-- Persistent in developing and molding my dance style for up coming projects.
+- Persistent in developing and molding my dance style for upcoming projects.
 -----------------------------------------------------------

 **Bunka Youchien, London** (SEPTEMBER  2014 – SEPTEMBER 2018)
 _Ballet Teacher_
 - Educating ballet to children aged 3 – 6 years old in Japanese.
 - Finding ways to stimulate the growth of their brain and memory through movement and coordination with music.
-- Be creative and bring dancing objects for class to enhance their movement - home made ribbons, tiaras etc.
+- Be creative and bring dancing objects for class to enhance their movement - homemade ribbons, tiaras etc.
 - Prepping for class in advance, executing clear presentation for lessons.
 -----------------------------------------------------------